Navigate to Student Data > Scheduling > Academic Plan

-Course sequences can be set up for a series of courses for a subject a student would typically take in their Middle and High School career.
-Up to 8 courses can be configured in each sequence.
+Course sequences can be set up for a series of courses for a subject a Student would typically take in their Middle and High School career.
+Up to 16 courses can be configured in each sequence.
 Each sequence is associated with a primary subject area, although the sequence may contain courses from any number of subject areas.
 A beginning grade level must also be assigned.
 Each school would set up their own Course Sequences for grades 6-8 and/or 9-12.
 A Default Term and Default Year can be assigned for the courses.
 The Default Term chosen must match the Term defined in CRS.TM for the Course (Fall, Spring, Year, Quarter, etc).
 Concurrent courses can be assigned such as two courses in the Fall and two in the Spring.